vala/jquery.on_imgs_loaded/README.md

 # jQuery onImgsLoaded

-This tiny plugin that's just a simple solution to the "Damnit the images where in cache" or "Why doesn't Chrome knows the size of my image ?" question.
+This is a tiny plugin that's just a simple solution to the "Damnit the images where in cache" or "Why doesn't Chrome knows the size of my image ?" issue

 ## What it does

-It ensures all images
+It ensures all images are loaded before executing the function you pass it as a callback.
+Works when images are yet in cache.

 ## Usage